-- shape shape of the array. - dtype data type of the array. - strides tuple of bytes to step in each dimension when traversing an array. - dependencies can be a Array instance (the ones containing persistent allocations will be ignored), an iterable with valid values, or an object with the attribute tempalloc which is a valid value (the last two will be processed recursively).
+- shape shape of the array. - dtype data type of the array. - strides tuple of bytes to step in each dimension when traversing an array. - offset the array offset (in bytes) - nbytes the buffer size for the array (if None, the minimum required size will be used). - dependencies can be a Array instance (the ones containing persistent allocations will be ignored), an iterable with valid values, or an object with the attribute tempalloc which is a valid value (the last two will be processed recursively).